Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

 ## Getting Started

-Before you delve into the main topic, here are some concepts on the Fuel ecosystem to help you better understand terms you will see throughout this tutorial.
+Before you delve into the main topic, here are some concepts on the Fuel ecosystem to help you better understand the terms you will see throughout this tutorial.

 **Fuel**: [Fuel](https://fuel.network/) is an operating system purpose-built for Ethereum rollups, designed to help developers build decentralized economies at scale.